Acetabular Dysplasia

 How long will my hip joint last?

 This is sometimes a difficult question to answer.
 Once the hip becomes painful, acetabular dysplasia predictably causes progressive damage to the joint, but the progression can be very slow.
 Most patients experience ongoing discomfort which gradually worsens over many years, even decades.
-Patients with very shallow hip joint sockets who have developed symptoms around the age of 20 rarely get beyond their early thirties without requiring an artificial joint replacement.
+Patients with very shallow hip joint sockets who have developed symptoms around the age of 20 rarely get beyond their early to mid- thirties without requiring an artificial joint replacement.

 Why not just wait until I develop severe arthritis, then get an artificial joint replacement?

-This information handout has been written by Dr Patrick Weinrauch for the purposes of patient education.
+This information handout has been written by A/Prof Patrick Weinrauch for the purposes of patient education.
 The details provided are of general nature only and do not substitute for professional recommendations based an individual clinical assessment.